drakkar-lig/walt-python-packages/doc/walt/doc/md/node-save.md

-## Limits
+## Tips and limits

+Remember that nodes have their internet connectivity disabled by default.
+See [`walt help show device-netsetup`](device-netsetup.md) if you need to update this parameter while working on the node.

-Heavy operations on files (such as installation of OS packages) should preferably be done on the OS image, not directly on the node, because it will probably cause the node to **swap** or run out of RAM.
+When the node is configured with the default boot mode, `network-volatile`, it stores file changes in its RAM.
+As a result, heavy operations on files (such as installation of OS packages) will probably cause the node to **swap** or run out of RAM.
+One should run those heavy operations as a preliminary OS setup phase instead, using `walt image build` or `walt image shell`, and then let the node boot this prepared OS.
+If for whatever reason this is not possible, one could also configure the node with boot mode `network-persistent`, which stores file changes remotely on the server with no size limit.
 See [`walt help show boot-modes`](boot-modes.md) for more info.
-If a part of your setup procedure uses `walt node save`, then it should preferably be called with an image where those preliminary steps have already been applied.

 ## How the command works